folio-org/docs/content/en/docs/Acquisitions/Organizations/_index.md

 3. In the **Create contact** window, fill in the fields in the Name, Emails, Phone numbers, URLs, and Addresses sections.
 See below for more information.

 4. Click **Save & close**.
 A confirmation message appears and the contact is saved.

+5. A new accordion is added to the contact person detail pane containing the following information:

+*   **Record last updated.**  Date and time of the last record update.
+*   **Source.**   Name of the user who last updated the record.
+*   **Record created.** Date and time of record creation.
+*   **Source.**   Name of the user who last created the record.

 ##### Name